hllywdunddnnpnt/web-mexican-sun/README.md

 	}
 ```

+## Step 5 - *Testing*

+1. Open *"index.html"* in the browser, or reload the page if you already have it opened in the browser
+2. Open Developer Tools > Console

+* If everything works, then you should see a **WebMexicanSun** object printed in the console, which you should be able to click on it to view all its properties and methods.
+* If there are any errors or the **WebMexicanSun** object isn't printed in the console then you will have to do some debugging

+If you can view the **WebMexicanSun** object in the console, then we want to click on the **datalist** property, which should contain an array, containing all the data that ahs been extracted.

+If the **datalist** is empty or the data stored is not correct then you will need to continue to work on your **data_func_WMS** and **build_func_WMS** functions in the *"func.js"* file.

+## Step 6 - Build your webpage

+Once you have successfully retreived all the correct data you need to create a function that generates the HTML code

-3. Build the **build_func_WMS** function
+### Build the **build_func_WMS** function
 	- The 1st param "item" contains the *data* object, which contains all the rerturned data

-3a.
-First you need to define a new string and return it, this string will contain the html code to be returned
+1. First you need to define a new string and return it, this string will contain the html code to be returned
 *Here will call the object "html"*

+**FILE: *funcs.js*** *(snippet)*
 ```JAVASCRIPT
 function build_func_WMS (item, page)
 	{